 This one features Whatsapp marketing, Tumblr training, Instagram marketing, Reddit marketing, and FB ads in great detail.

-Unless you've been at it for a while, this training can get quite overwhelming in no time because of information overload.
-It does cover a lot of ground just that there aren't any live case studies that go with it.
-Having few in place would've been a nice touch.
+Unless you’ve been at it for a while, this training can get overwhelming quickly because of information overload.
+It does cover a lot of ground, but no live case studies go with it.
+Having a few in place would’ve been a nice touch.

 Vertex ‘Live’ $2,000